darwinfrancis/viola-age/README.md

 ## Author
 Darwin Francis - @darwinfrancis on GitHub, @darwin-francis on linkedin

+## Other works
+[Viola-Face](https://github.com/darwinfrancis/viola) face detection and crop library for android.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.